-The plant pathologist is responsible for plant disease services and coordinates state-wide regulatory activities pertaining to plant diseases.
-She also provides resources and technical support to the Plant Protection Specialists in conducting inspections for export certification, nursery certification, vegetable plant certification, tobacco plant certification and the federal post-entry quarantine program.
-There are three plant diseases that are specifically regulated by North Carolina: Potato Virus Y, White Pine Blister Rust, and thousand cankers disease of walnut trees.
+The plant pathologist coordinates regulatory activities pertaining to plant diseases for the state of North Carolina.
+Technical support is provided to the Plant Protection Specialists who conduct inspections for export certification, nursery certification, vegetable plant certification, tobacco plant certification and the federal post-entry quarantine program.
+North Carolina regulates three plant diseases: Potato Virus Y, White Pine Blister Rust, and thousand cankers disease of walnut trees.
 However, regulatory action can be taken against any disease of limited distibution or new to the state.
-The plant pathologist is the contact person for interactions with regulatory agencies in other states and federal offices in regard to plant disease issues.
-Permits to move plant pathogenic organisms into the state, to import plant material from foreign countries, or to import tobacco plants from other states are handled through her office.
+The plant pathologist is the contact person for interactions with other state and federal agencies regarding plant disease issues.
+Permits to move plant pathogenic organisms into the state, to import plant material from foreign countries, or to import tobacco plants from other states are handled through this office.

 If you are having a plant problem, there are resources available to assist you in diagnosis and control.
 The North Carolina Department of Agriculture and Consumer Services Agronomic Division will accept soil, plant material, and solution for nutrient analyses, and soil for nematode analysis.
-The North Carolina State University Plant Disease and Insect Clinic accepts submissions of plants for diagnosis of problems related to diseases and insects, and of insects for identification.
+The North Carolina State University Plant Disease and Insect Clinic accepts submissions of plants for diagnosis of problems related to diseases and insects.